Vital Conversation Discusses Housing in Grey Bruce

 The conversations in the breakout sessions addressed affordability and accessibility of housing, living standards, wellbeing, and equity.
 These sessions found that housing is not just a problem for lower-income earners, but the housing crisis is now affecting everyone across all different stages of life.
 Participants shared that the high monthly cost of housing has made paying monthly bills more difficult and some residents of Grey-Bruce have had to compromise their health and wellbeing to ensure that they are able to keep a roof over their heads.
 The breakout sessions enforced the intersectionality of the housing crisis and the importance of housing on community vitality, as mentioned by the guest speakers.
 Addtional insights and outcomes from the event are available here.

 Marilyn Struthers is a Facilitator of the Institute of Southern Georgian Bay's Working Group on Social Finance and Housing studying the commodification and financing of housing with the National Financialization of Housing Lab sponsored by Social Innovation Canada and CMHC.
 Marilyn participated in the event and said: “With guest speakers … and some great facilitation, the evening was a wonderful balance of analysis and story built from the group up by participants.
 It was a super interactive program that has me wondering about what we can see when we put systems thinking and story together in our community.”

-The discussion topics and input shared by the participants will be reflected in a Vital Focus Report on Housing being prepared by the Foundation set for release in Spring 2022.
+The discussion topics and input shared by the participants will be reflected in a Vital Focus Report on Housing being prepared by the Foundation set for release on May 12, 2022.